Image

 Last Updated: October 2, 2024

 Criminal Defense Lawyer Grandview, MO.
-Getting charged with a crime, even a small one such as a moving violation or DWI, can change someone’s life permanently.
-Not only will your standing among colleagues, friends, and family be permanently changed, if found guilty you will be subject to major penalties varying from fines to hours spent performing community service to even jail time.
-Also, if your charges are felonies, if you are convicted your rights as a citizen will be heavily restricted, including being unable to vote or own a firearm.
+Being arrested and accused of a crime, even a minor one such as a traffic ticket or driving while intoxicated, can alter someone’s life for good.
+Not only will your reputation among friends, family, and colleagues be permanently changed, if found guilty you will be facing substantial penalties varying from fines to hours spent performing community service to even jail time.
+Also, if your charges are felonies, a conviction means your rights as a citizen will be heavily restricted, including the inability to vote or own a firearm.

-The veteran Grandview, MO criminal defense lawyers at Combs Waterkotte are here to help Grandview-area citizens from all walks of life who are looking at criminal charges minimize the effect they have on their freedom, lives, and reputations.
-Our standard of providing successful, client-focused legal representation is unrivalled among criminal defense lawyers in Grandview.
-We are ready to talk to you about your case today and offer free, no-strings-attached initial consultations.
-If you are facing criminal charges and want to put the attorneys at Combs Waterkotte on your side, give us a call at (314) 900-HELP or talk to us online today.
+The veteran Grandview, MO criminal defense lawyers at Combs Waterkotte are here to help Grandview-area citizens from all walks of life who are looking at criminal charges reduce the effect they have on their lives, reputations, and freedom.
+Our standard of offering successful, client-focused legal representation is unrivalled among criminal defense lawyers in Grandview.
+We are eager to talk to you about your case today and offer free, no-obligation initial consultations.
+If you are facing criminal charges and want to put the attorneys at Combs Waterkotte to work for you, call us at (314) 900-HELP or contact online today.

-The skilled Grandview, MO criminal defense lawyers at Combs Waterkotte take a diverse array of case types and criminal charges, including:
+The skilled Grandview, MO criminal defense lawyers at Combs Waterkotte take a extensive array of case types and criminal charges, such as:

-Choosing the right lawyer can be the difference between your case being decided in your favor and being deprived of your rights and freedoms.
-In contrast with other Grandview criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
-When you choose Combs Waterkotte, you can be assured that you can call your Grandview, MO criminal defense lawyer 24/7 to talk about the facts of your case, how you want to proceed, or anything else.
-Regardless of where you are, what time it is, or your current situation, you will have a direct line to your attorney to lend an ear in your time of need.
+Working with the right lawyer can make the difference between your case going in your favor and losing your rights and freedoms.
+In contrast with other Grandview criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
+When you choose Combs Waterkotte, you can rest easy knowing that you can call your Grandview, MO criminal defense lawyer at any time, day or night, to talk about the facts of your case, legal strategy, or anything else.
+No matter where you are, what time it is, or your current situation, you will have a direct line to your attorney to lend an ear in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say the right thing, you will be all right and they will not hassle you further.
-However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to speak with a veteran St. Louis criminal defense lawyer at any time.
+If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be fine and they will not hassle you further.
+However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to talk to a veteran St. Louis criminal defense lawyer at any time.

-It is entirely possible that you may not think that it is necessary to chat with a criminal defense lawyer, but calling one could vastly improve the circumstances of your case.
-Here are a few instances where calling a Grandview defense lawyer is the right move to make:
+It is 100% possible that you may not believe you should chat with a criminal defense lawyer, but calling one could vastly improve the outcome of your case.
+Here are a few scenarios where calling a Grandview defense lawyer is the right decision:

-• When officers “just want to ask questions”.
-If you were at the scene of a crime and were just passing through, it’s logical to talk to the police.
+• When police “just want to ask questions”.
+If you were at a crime scene and were just passing through, it’s fine to talk to the police.
 However, you still need to watch what you say, as the police did not directly see what happened: after all, this is why they are talking to you to begin with.
-A younger or overzealous officer could see your statement the wrong way and consider you a person of interest.
-If police want your witness statement, ask them if you can make an appointment with the officer.
-This way, you can talk to an attorney, discuss what you saw and how you were involved, and make sure what you tell the police emphasizes that you were just a bystander.
-If the facts of your case are less obvious and could possibly place you under suspicion, you should hire a criminal defense lawyer to protect your rights.
+A younger or overzealous officer could read your statement the wrong way and think that you are a prime suspect.
+If police want your eyewitness account, request if you can make an appointment with the officer.
+This way, you can call an attorney, go over what you saw and how you were involved, and make sure what you say to the police leaves no doubt that you were an innocent bystander.
+If the facts of your case are murky and could lead to you being a person of interest, it’s a good idea to hire a criminal defense lawyer to safeguard your rights.

-• When police want you to sign a document.
-Police cannot order you to do anything unless they have a reasonable hunch that you committed a crime.
-The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and greatly sanctions their power to get search warrants or require you to grant access to personal information.
-But, police will sometimes ask you to sign “releases”, which permit them to get blood tests or scans to see if you had drugs or alcohol in your bloodstream.
-If the police ask you to sign one of these documents, politely decline and ask to speak with a lawyer.
-Voluntarily allowing the police to gain access to these records, even if they did not have a legitimate reason to request them, automatically renders them admissible in court as evidence, so it is critical to know your rights at all times.
+• When police want you to sign something.
+Police cannot order you to do anything unless they have a reasonable suspicion that you committed a crime.
+The Fourth Amendment to the Constitution grants you protection from unreasonable searches and seizures, and greatly limits their power to obtain search warrants or make you grant access to personal information.
+But, police will sometimes ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
+If the police want you to sign one of these papers, politely decline and request to talk with a lawyer.
+Voluntarily permitting the police to gain access to these records, even if they did not have a good reason to ask for them, automatically makes them admissible in court as evidence, so it is crucial to know your rights at all times.

 • When you have been arrested for a crime.
-This is the most logical time you need a criminal defense lawyer in Grandview, MO.
-If you are ever arrested by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any interrogation without a lawyer by your side, and call a Grandview criminal defense lawyer who can help you stand up against charges and accusations.
+This is the most obvious time you need a criminal defense lawyer in Grandview, MO.
+If you are ever actually detained by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any questions without an attorney being present, and call a Grandview criminal defense lawyer who can help you stand up against charges and accusations.

 Fixing Traffic Tickets In Grandview, MO

-If there’s one thing that Grandview drivers do not like to see behind them, it’s the distinctive sight of police sirens pulling them over for something they did on the roads.
-Motorists all around Grandview, MO know that local municipal police departments use traffic enforcement not to promote good driving habits, but sometimes as additional revenue sources (especially if the municipality you are driving through has a declining property tax base, or indeed does not levy property tax on homeowners).
+If there’s one thing that Grandview drivers do not want to see behind them, it’s the unmistakable sight of police sirens pulling them over for a moving violation.
+Motorists all over Grandview, MO know that local municipal police departments use traffic tickets not to keep roads safe, but sometimes as additional revenue sources (especially if the municipality you are driving through has a declining property tax base, or indeed does not levy property tax on homeowners).

-Getting a traffic ticket in Grandview, MO isn’t just a nuisance, it’s also a financial penalty.
-If you decide to pay your Grandview traffic ticket, you effectively plead guilty to the charges you were accused of and they go on your driving record.
-Depending on the degree of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
-Tickets generally cannot be expunged from your driving record for at least three years, as well, which means that if you are pulled over once again during this window you could be looking at harsher penalties.
+Getting a traffic ticket in Grandview, MO isn’t just a pain, it’s also a financial penalty.
+If you elect to pay your Grandview traffic ticket, you indirectly plead guilty to the charges you were pulled over for and they go on your driving record.
+Depending on the severity of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will dramatically increase.
+Tickets generally cannot be expunged from your driving record for a minimum of three years, as well, which means that if you are pulled over once again during this window you could be looking at stiffer penalties.

-A growing number of Grandview drivers are choosing Combs Waterkotte as their Grandview traffic ticket lawyer, and for good reason.
-Combs Waterkotte brings unmatched legal intelligence to every single one of its cases, even small moving violations.
-Our firm works tirelessly to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, after you’ve paid them, are removed from your record or influence insurance premiums) or have your ticket dismissed due to police not following proper procedure.
-Best of all, our premier Grandview traffic ticket lawyer services come at an excellent value: just $49.99 for most cases, giving you access to first-rate legal services at a price you would not expect.
-If you have recently been written a traffic ticket in Grandview, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of getting your Grandview traffic ticket fixed.
+A growing number of Grandview drivers are choosing Combs Waterkotte as their Grandview traffic ticket lawyer, and with good reason.
+Combs Waterkotte brings unmatched legal knowledge to every single one of its cases, even minor moving violations.
+Our firm works non-stop to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, after you’ve paid them, are removed from your record or influence insurance premiums) or have your ticket dismissed due to police error.
+Most importantly, our top-notch Grandview traffic ticket lawyer services come at an excellent value, giving you access to premier legal services at a price you can afford If you have recently been written a traffic ticket in Grandview, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Grandview traffic ticket fixed.

 Other cases we take on in Grandview, MO include:

-When you have been accused of a crime, from a small traffic ticket for rolling a stop sign to substantial felonies, talk to a seasoned Grandview, MO criminal defense lawyer at Combs Waterkotte first.
+When you have been accused of a crime, from a simple traffic ticket for failing to properly signal to grave felonies, talk to a knowledgeable Grandview, MO criminal defense lawyer at Combs Waterkotte first.
 Call us at (314) 900-HELP or contact us online to book a free review of your case.
-Our firm is here to chat with you at a time that fits your schedule to help you defend yourself against criminal accusations and keep your hard-earned reputation amongst your community.
+Our firm is eager to chat with you at a time that fits your schedule to help you defend yourself against criminal indictments and keep your hard-earned reputation amongst your community.

 View Service Areas